 My name is Robert Davis, and ever since I watched the 1984 Olympics on TV I’ve been intrigued by the sport of gymnastics.
-At the time I was 8 years old and I wrote down a goal for myself on a piece of Garfield stationary.
+Soon afterwards I had the chance to start a gymnastics program.
+Shortly afterwards when I was 8 years old I wrote down a goal for myself on a piece of Garfield stationary.
 I wanted to win 8 gold medals in the Olympics.
 I remember seeing that paper recently and when I find it again I’ll scan it in and post it here.

 I was fortunate enough to have parents who were willing and able to sign me up for gymnastics training, and that soon replaced every other sport I had participated in (soccer, basketball, baseball, swimming, and diving) as my main extracurricular activity.
 I continued training and competing in gymnastics throughout elementary, middle, and high school in the different places we lived (Washington D.C. area, Chicago, and Phoenix).
 Then I joined the Arizona State University gymnastics team when I started school there in 1995.

 During my college years I had 3 breaks from gymnastics – the first was from a near fatal car accident over winter break my freshman year, the second was from a bad leg injury my junior year, and the third was after getting married and moving out of state for a summer internship during graduate school.
 The first two breaks were due to injuries which took several months to recover from and caused me to miss my freshman and junior years of competition.
 The last break was due to a belief I had that I could not continue doing gymnastics after I began working full time (and being married).
 But after returning to school for my last year my wife and I decided to try out the “Body for Life” program using the book of the same name (pictured to the right).
 I had lost over 10 pounds in the 6 months since I stopped doing gymnastics so I had to think of some other goal for myself (besides losing weight) to make that program effective.